Kuraiyume/Mira/README.md

 ## [+] For Executable Version of MIRA (Windows)

-- Click this link and Download: [here](https://www.mediafire.com/file/x1wigt7vj1w2ab5/MIRAInstaller.exe/file)
+- Click this link and Download: Coming soon

 *For executable file, run it as Administrator.
 (In Executable the Paste is not Ctrl+V, just click the Left Mouse Button Once to paste.)*